slippycheeze/SlippyCheezeESO/README.md

 ## Draw Weapons Automatically

 When your reticle passes over a hostile enemy, draw your weapons if they were sheathed, and nothing gets in the way.
 This uses the ZOS definition of "enemy under the reticle" which can be weirdly broad, but generally works out well enough.

+At the very least, it mostly stopped me being frustrated because my first "light attack" did nothing but trigger weapons out, when I *expected* it to hit something with a pointy thing or zappy thing.

 ## Khajiit Lockpick Notifier